All Episodes

 It's what drives American liberals.

-It's what drives people who are like minded with the president.
+It's what drives people who are like-minded with the president.

-And the fact of the matter is is that our side did not do a good enough job in explaining that to the American public.
+And the fact of the matter is, is that our side did not do a good enough job in explaining that to the American public.

-And he did win, and we're stuck with this current situation.
+And we're stuck with this current situation.

 It doesn't mean that we have to acquiesce.

-It doesn't mean we have to agree, and it certainly doesn't mean that the Republicans have to roll over and abandon all of their principles.
+And it certainly doesn't mean that the Republicans have to roll over and abandon all of their principles.

 Because while Obama keeps saying, you know, I won, the House Republicans won also.